T4T4R1S/t4t4r1s.github.io/_posts/portswigger/TryHackMe/2025-08-10-SteelMountain.md

 ---

-# Steel Mountain - TryHackMe Writeup
+# Steel Mountain - TryHackMe Writeup..

 [Steel Mountain](https://tryhackme.com/room/steelmountain) is a Mr. Robot-themed Windows machine on TryHackMe.
 This writeup covers gaining initial access using Metasploit, enumerating privilege escalation vectors with PowerShell, and exploiting a Windows misconfiguration to achieve Administrator access.